New Year's Eve will be frigid in Midwest, eastern US

 There is unsettled weather across Western Europe, said CNN's meteorologist Michael Guy.

 A strong storm system is currently bringing heavy rain, wind, and wintry mix from the UK down into parts of France and Spain.
 The Netherlands and Belgium will also see heavy rain and winds with this storm system.
-The strongest winds will be felt on the border between France and Spain today as the storm moves inland.
-Travel delays will most likely be felt from the UK over through the Netherlands down into Spain.
+The strongest winds will be felt on the border between France and Spain on Wednesday as the storm moves inland.

+In the UK, thousands of homes were left without power as the wintry weather swept in overnight.
+Travelers will face flight delays from the UK over through the Netherlands down into Spain.
 Rain and wind will also impact parts of Italy into today with heavy snows falling in the Alps.